-Welcome to Bhutan – the Land of the Thunder Dragon, where ancient monasteries, colorful prayer flags, and pristine landscapes await you.
-This 3 Nights 4 Days Bhutan Tour offers a perfect introduction to Bhutan’s culture, spirituality, and scenic charm.
+Welcome to Bhutan – the Land of the Thunder Dragon, home of ancient monasteries, colorful prayer flags, and a serene environment.
+This 3 Nights 4 Days Bhutan Tour is the ideal start to Bhutan’s culture, spirituality, and beauty.
+You can visit The Tiger’s Nest Monastery in Paro to the busy streets of Thimphu or so you can enjoy the country in a place that cherishes happiness, traditions, and nature beautifully.

-At HimalayanWindows, we ensure your Bhutan experience is smooth, insightful, and unforgettable.
-Our all-inclusive short Bhutan tour covers sightseeing, accommodation, transport, and visa assistance – so you can simply relax and explore our 3 Nights 4 Days Short Bhutan tour package.
+HimalayanWindows makes sure your Bhutan experience is seamless, enlightening, and memorable.
+Complete with great sightseeing, accommodation, transport, and visa help, our all-in-one short Bhutan tour you can take away to relax and play with our 3 Nights 4 Days Short Bhutan tour.

-The best season to visit Bhutan is spring (March-April-May) and autumn (September – October-November)
+The best season for Bhutan is spring (March-April-May) and autumn (September-October-November).

-Alternatively, you could extend your short trip to Bhutan by adding the famous Everest Base Camp Trek with Bhutan Short Tour – 17 Day or Everest Base Camp Helicopter Landing Tour.
+For extended-length holidays from Kathmandu, you might also want to try the 3 Country Tour — Nepal, Tibet, and Bhutan, which provides a visit to Kathmandu and Lhasa.
+This is to save time and money as you can.
+Or, you can extend your trip to Bhutan further by complementing it with the famed Everest Base Camp Trek with Bhutan Short Tour – 17 Day or Everest Base Camp Helicopter Landing Tour.

-Arrive at Paro International Airport, where you’ll be greeted by your Bhutanese guide and driver.
-After completing immigration formalities, enjoy a scenic drive to Thimphu, the charming capital of Bhutan.
-En route, stop at the Tamchog Lhakhang iron bridge, built by the famous Tibetan saint Thangtong Gyalpo.
+Arrive at Paro International Airport.
+Upon arrival, your Bhutanese guide and driver will greet you.
+Once the formalities of immigration are complete, take a scenic drive to Thimphu, the charming capital of Bhutan.
+On the way, stop at the Tamchog Lhakhang iron bridge, built by the famous Tibetan saint Thangtong Gyalpo.
+In Thimphu, visit the following:

 Buddha Dordenma (Buddha Point): One of the largest Buddha statues in the world.